Mastering Azure Networking

 Name Resolution

 Reliable name resolution is essential for enabling communication between application components in Azure and on-premises environments.
-Azure offers built-in DNS services as well as Azure Private DNS and the Azure DNS Private Resolver to support hybrid and multi-environment name resolution scenarios.
+Azure offers built-in DNS services as well as Azure Private DNS zones and the Azure DNS Private Resolver to support hybrid and multi-environment name resolution scenarios.

 • Azure-Provided Name Resolution